-What was initially considered to be an isolated incident quickly snowballed into a global pandemic, with far-reaching consequences.
+What was initially considered to be an isolated incident quickly snowballed into a global pandemic, with far-reaching consequences?
 The IT industry has never been under so much pressure to deliver, as organizations were compelled to rethink and realign their work and business models according to the wants and needs of the remote engagement.

 Organizations, now more than ever before, have to be increasingly agile in terms of digital transformation and move at the speed of light to meet heightened business requirements.
-As a key imperative of digital transformation, data, applications, systems, and devices spread across an organization have to connect with each other to drive operational efficiencies and business outcomes.
+As a key imperative of digital transformation, data, applications, systems, and devices spread across an organization have to connect to drive operational efficiencies and business outcomes.

 APIs have proved to be the connective tissue that unifies different components of IT infrastructure.
-They are also instrumental in breaking down monolithic systems, data silos, and creating new revenue streams for organizations.
-Here is a key statistic that clearly establishes the relationship between APIs and digital transformation - according to the 2021 Connectivity Benchmark Report, 96% of the organizations currently use APIs, compared to 80% in 2020.
+They are also instrumental in breaking down monolithic systems, and data silos, and creating new revenue streams for organizations.
+Here is a key statistic that establishes the relationship between APIs and digital transformation - according to the 2021 Connectivity Benchmark Report, 96% of the organizations currently use APIs, compared to 80% in 2020.

 Successful API programs must consider developers and developer experience as their core constituents.
 Improving the developer experience will result in higher adoption, low integration costs, and enhanced agility.

 API portals ensure that developers can discover and use your APIs, and it acts as a bridge that connects different stakeholders.